Brandtair/IK02/README.md

 # Register

+See Registercode finance

 # Login

+See Logincode finance

-# Home with suggestions
+# Home with Suggestions

 # Personalpage

-# Change personalpage
+# Change Personalpage

 # Search for Recipies

+# Page

 # Page for Favorite Recipies

 # Page to share Recipies

-#